hashicorp/terraform-guides/infrastructure-as-code/k8s-cluster-gke/README.md

 You can also validate that the cluster was created in the Google Console.

+## Next Steps
+1. Provision an instance of the Vault Kubernetes authentication method against your cluster using the [k8s-vault-config](../k8s-vault-config) configuration in this repository.
+1. Provision some Kubernetes pods and services using the [k8s-services](../../self-serve-infrastructure/k8s-services) configuration in this repository.

 ## Cleanup
 Execute the following steps for your workspaces to delete your Kubernetes cluster and associated resources from GKE.